 Yes.
 Seyal is the preferred gum acacia for body and mouthfeel applications in non-alcoholic aperitifs, NA spirits, low- and no-alcohol beer alternatives, and reduced-sugar beverages where the formulation has lost the viscosity contribution that alcohol or sugar normally provides.
 At low use levels, seyal contributes weight and roundness without measurable haze or off-flavor.

 The other commercial gum acacia species.
 Higher AGP, stronger interfacial activity.
-Preferred for beverage emulsion, cannabis nano-emulsion, and confectionery panning.
+Preferred for beverage emulsion, cannabis nano-emulsion, and hard-texture molded confectionery.

 Acacia senegal →Spray-dried coconut MCT and sunflower oil powders carried on a gum acacia matrix.
 US-made.
 Many supplement formulators use Acacia seyal alongside oil powders in fiber-and-fat formulations.